Scion xB: Release Series vehicles

 RS 3.0 changes include Envy Green paint, seven-spoke wheel coverings, and rear spoiler.
-Standard features include Alpine DVD audio/video system; iPod connectivity; headrest entertainment system; and a radar intrusion sensor.
-Each of the 2,200 vehicles have their own numbered badging.
+Standard features include Alpine DVD audio/video system instead of the usual "Pioneer" radio; iPod connectivity; headrest entertainment system; a special steering wheel featuring a few buttons; which was later a standard feature between mid 2006 to earliest 2007.
+The vehicle also had a special grill, only on the RS 3.0, with the color matching the car, Envy Green; and a radar intrusion sensor.
+The 2,200 vehicles also received numbered badging.
 The RS 3.0 added $2,310 to the MSRP price.